way2arun/RedHatOpenShift_CICD/README.md

 * Refer this Github repository (`http://github.com/lbroudoux/openshift-tasks`) or another internal one,
 * Hit the save button and you'll got the application running in few minutes.

+The process executed by OpenShift can be described as follow and is basically the same as with standard base template:

 ![base-template-s2i](https://raw.githubusercontent.com/lbroudoux/openshift-tasks/master/assets/custom-template-s2i.png)

+The main differences you may noticed when creating your application is that the form to complete before deploying is drastically simpler than the default one.
+Providing a custom template allows you to pre-configure or hard write some parameters so that you're sure that users would not be able to change values or be bothered by choosing the right values.

 ### #3: Custom S2I for binary deployment